dsdaveh/rstudio-active-users/README.md

-# rstelemetry
+# rstudio-active-users
-tools for extracting telemetry metrics from RStudio pro products
+tools for extracting active user metrics from RStudio pro products

-*This is still a work in progress*

 1. Copy log files to directory with read access.
 2. Run the  .Rmd file below that corresponds with the log file type